-Principles and practices utilized in the supervision of educational personnel and programs as defined by both traditional and current supervisory practices will be examined in this course.
-The impact of the Massachusetts Education Reform Act of 1993, the No Child Left Behind Act of 2001, Every Student Succeeds Act (ESSA) and the Massachusetts Department of Elementary and Secondary Education Standards and Indicators for the Evaluation of Teachers and Administrators will be studied as part of institutional reform.
-Multiple approaches to classroom observations and evaluations that are both informative and instructive will be central to the course.
+Professional Standards for Administrative Leadership (PSAL) and best practices utilized in the supervision of educational personnel and programs will be examined in this course.
+The impact of the Massachusetts Education Reform Act of 1993, the No Child Left Behind Act of 2001, Every Student Succeeds Act (ESSA) and the Massachusetts Department of Elementary and Secondary Education (DESE) standards and indicators for the evaluation of teachers and administrators will be studied as part of institutional reform.
+Multiple approaches to classroom teacher observation and evaluation are central to the course.
 Model supervision and evaluation district programs consistent with state guidelines will be reviewed.
-Attention will also focus on action plans developed by schools and school districts to address the achievement gap existing between and among high need student groups in the schools particularly gaps affecting SEI/ELL students, and other student subgroups.
-Educator improvement plans to address the effectiveness of teachers whose performance is less than satisfactory according to state and contractual guidelines will also be considered in depth.
-The Massachusetts Department of Elementary and Secondary Education's five step continuous learning process will also be studied by class members.
+Attention will also focus on teacher evaluation and feedback to address the achievement gap existing between and among high need student groups in the schools.
+Educator improvement plans to address the effectiveness of teachers whose performance is less than satisfactory according to state and contractual guidelines will also be discussed.
+The Massachusetts Department of Elementary and Secondary Education's five step continuous learning process and the Candidate Assessment of Performance (CAP) will also be studied by candidates in preparation MA public school teacher evaluation. .
 PREREQUISITES: EDU5601, EDU5602